 When submitting an application, in most cases there will be a planning application fee.
 However, for some types of consent, e.g. listed buildings and planning permission for relevant demolition in a conservation area, no application fee is required.

 You can calculate the planning application fee yourself using the Planning Portal's online fee calculator.
 If you are unsure about the appropriate fee for your application, you are strongly advised to contact your local planning authority in advance of submitting your application, as an incorrect fee will delay the processing of your application.

 Our fee calculator can be used as a standalone tool, but it is also a step in the online application process.
 You can also download a guide to the fees for planning applications in England.

-Where the local planning authority fails to determine your application, or where you submit a valid application and then withdraw it at any time before it has been determined, the fee will not be refundable.
+Where the local planning authority fails to determine your application, or where you submit a valid application and then withdraw it at any time before it has been determined, the application fee will not be refundable.
 However, if the local authority fails to determine your application, you can appeal.

-- Secure online payment by credit or debit card direct to the local planning authority
+- Secure online payment by credit or debit card (for payments up to £1,000)

 Building regulations approval

 Local authority building control bodies set their fees and can advise you on the cost.
 An approved inspector will discuss fees with you and you can agree on a cost for the work.